koenboeckx/VKHO/overview.md

         * allows weight sharing across agents (only observation will be different)
         * enables "easy" integration of QMix (use Qtot in stead of Qa)
         * branch `observation`
+       => DONE
     1. [05Feb20] move_east / move_west
+    1. [08Feb20] use -1 in observation plane when case is not accesible